 Perhaps the best option for this is Deportivo Cali midfielder Andres Balanta, currently playing in Colombia’s top flight.
 At just 19 years old, the CDM has an overall of 61 with decent stamina (71), standing tackle (63) and short passing (64).
-Valued at around £450k, you won’t have to pay too much for the teenager who has the potential to grow to 78 overall, despite his higher release clause.
+Valued at around £450k, you won’t have to pay more than that for the teenager who has the potential to grow to 78 overall, despite his higher release clause.

 Mattia Viviani (Brescia)

 But if you do want a solid European option, it might be worth taking a look at Italian youngster Mattia Viviani.

 The Brescia CDM starts FIFA 20 with an initial rating of 63 with a pretty decent spread of stats.
 His lowest average is shooting at 57, but that’s not too mad for a defensive midfielder and his pact at 71 will ensure he isn’t too easy to get past.
 Viviani’s solid 60+ in tackling will only get better if you help him reach his potential overall of 83.
 The Italian is valued at £650k in game and Brescia will allow him to leave for that sum, giving you a tidy cheap player.

 James Garner (Manchester United)